Deadline: 31 October 2019

 “I started my working life as a research engineer.
 I didn’t care for it and left aged 26 to do my own thing… a good decision which I have never regretted, for I love making things and you can’t do much of that sitting in an office.
 Ours is still a great manufacturing nation and in my small way I feel proud to be part of it.”

-For more details and to express an interest in this potential opportunity, applicants can contact Mary Lewis, HCA Endangered Crafts Officer, at firstname.lastname@example.org.
+For more details and application form, email Mary Lewis, HCA Endangered Crafts Officer, at firstname.lastname@example.org.
 Applicants should note that the traineeship is dependent on the HCA and Jonathan Myall sourcing additional funds once a suitable candidate has been identified.